mariahcoleno/ImageAnnotationToolV2/hypothesis_annotator/README.md

 ## Hypothesis Annotation Tool
-A Python-based tool for annotating hypotheses on images and text using a Tkinter GUI.
+This tool annotates text hypotheses with or without corresponding images using a Tkinter-based GUI.

 ### Overview
-- Annotates hypotheses on images (e.g., `ssc2019-15b-med.jpg`) or text with user-defined text labels.
+- Labels hypotheses as supported, refuted, or unsure (e.g., `ssc2019-15b-med.jpg`) using a Tkinter-based GUI.
-- Stores annotations in a SQLite database and exports to CSV.
+- Supports undoing annotations and exporting to CSV.
-- Built with Python, Tkinter, Pillow, SQLite.
+- Built with Python, Tkinter, Pillow, and SQLite.
-- Features interactive undo/redo for new annotations.

 ### Screenshots
 ![Text Hypothesis GUI](screenshots/Text_hypothesis_GUI.png)